 All regular meetings are open to the public and held in the Pine River Backus High School Library unless otherwise indicated.
 Families and community members are invited to stream the meetings if they cannot attend.
 Attendees wishing to comment will need to follow the procedure outlined at the bottom of this page.

 In the interest of maintaining an orderly meeting, we ask that you adhere to the following established guidelines:

-1. Public Comments Procedure: The Pine River-Backus School Board has always appreciated public comments at our meetings - whether on agenda items or during public forum.
-In order to make the system work better and to make sure we know who is making comments, we're starting a new system.
-Now we will have you sign up at the beginning meeting so that we know you want to make comments.
-The comment cards are in the back of the room on the information table and after you fill out the card, you should give it to Cindy or Jolene.
+1. Sign up at the beginning meeting so that we know you want to make comments.
+The comment cards are in the back of the room on the information table and after you fill out the card, you should give it to Cindy or Jolene in the audience area.
 They will make sure that the Board Chair has the cards and the Chair will recognize speakers based on the cards provided.
 If you want to make a comment and have not filled out a card, simply raise your hand during public comment time and the Chair will do his/her best recognize you.
 As always comments must be professional, respectful and not jeopardize the District's obligation to protect data privacy, student confidentiality and employee privacy.

 2. Items of concern not on the agenda may be presented during the Open Forum section of the meeting at the end of the agenda.